beautiful-fruit/picos/USER_FUNC_GUIDE.md

 4. **Return Address Management**

    * Reserve 3 bytes for the return address when adjusting `sp`.
-   * In the stack growth area, the first 3 bytes store the return address.
+   * In the stack growth area, the last 3 bytes store the return address.
    * Do not modify this area inside the function unless necessary.

 5. **Function Entry and Exit**